Download your Gold Card Application | Houston Gold Card

 Download Your Gold Card Application HERE ↓↓

-Download your Gold Card Application by clicking HERE.
+Download your English Gold Card Application PDF by clicking HERE.

-Note: Harris Health no longer refers to its medical coverage as Gold Card.
-Most still refer to Harris Health’s medical coverage as Gold Card, however the new name is Harris Health Financial Assistance Plan.
+Editor’s note: Harris Health no longer refers to its medical coverage as a Gold Card.
+Most still refer to Harris Health’s medical coverage as Gold Card, however, the new name is Harris Health Financial Assistance Plan.

 Gold Card Documents Needed